keeshux/bitcoinspv/README.md

 The `WaSPVTests` target comes with a couple of automated tests.
 They don't completely test all the library features (especially the networking area), but they're certainly required to succeed.
 A single fail guarantees that something's broken.

-Some tests write files on disk under `WaSPVTests` within the global simulator `Library/Caches` directory.
+Some tests write files on disk in the global `Library/Caches` of the iPhone Simulator.
+You can find them under the `WaSPVTests` subdirectory.

 ### Basic usage